The Mellon Summer Academy and Undergraduate Curatorial Fellowship is currently on pause.

 Following the current class of 2021–2022 fellows, the MUCF will pause in order to conduct a thorough evaluation and assessment of program goals and strategies.
 During this process, the Foundation will analyze the program’s achievements, identify opportunities for improvement, and strengthen best practices for revitalized programming that is equal to the challenges and opportunities of our current moment.

-We anticipate that the program will resume in late 2023 or early 2024, ready to continue the critical work that creates a coherent web of opportunities that lead from undergraduate through graduate work to curatorial positions in our nation’s cultural institutions.
+We anticipate that the program may resume in 2024, ready to continue the critical work that creates a coherent web of opportunities that lead from undergraduate through graduate work to curatorial positions in our nation’s cultural institutions.

 How do I apply to the MUCF program?